Kaikei-e/SortinGopher/README.md

-# SortinGopher: a ZIP expansion and classification program
+# SortinGopher: Unzip program in conjunction with Twitter Media Downloader

 ### SortinGopher is a program built with the Go language and the Fyne framework.
 ### The program extracts downloaded Zip files in the format of Twitter media downloader and sorts images and videos by Twitter account ID.

 ### !!!
-### It is easy to use, but use with caution.
+### It is easy to use but uses with caution.
 We are not responsible for any problems in use.
 ### !!!

 # How to use